nyu-oop-sp18/class06/README.md

 }
 ```

-The compiler automatically inserts the uses of `f` whenever they are
+The compiler automatically inserts `f` whenever it is needed (the
-needed (the conversion of `x` in the comparison and the recursive
+conversion of `x` in the comparison and the recursive calls).
+For
+these cases where an implicit conversion function is declared as a
+parameter but never used explicitly in the body of a method or class,
-calls).
-For these cases, Scala provides a more compact syntax that
+Scala provides a more compact syntax that allows us to declare the
-allows us to declare the implicit conversion function by expressing a
+implicit conversion function by expressing a constraint on the generic
-constraint on the generic type parameter `A`:
+type parameter `A`:

 ```scala
 def mergeSort[A <% Ordered[A]](xs: List[A]): List[A] = {